-Districts/Region Group Service Representatives meet periodically, usually once per month.
+District/Region Group Service Representatives meet periodically, usually once per month.
 As a District grows, the number of groups can increase to the point where regular and close contact is difficult.
 The process by which a District might officially split in half is outlined to assure good communication and interaction.
-(See Chapter 9 - Criteria for Acceptance of New or Split Districts).
+(See page 21, Chapter 9 - Criteria for Acceptance of New or Split Districts.)

-Each group elects a GSR who is responsible for determining and presenting the group's conscience on issues of general service.
+Each group elects a Group Service Representative (GSR) who is responsible for determining and presenting the group's conscience on issues of general service.
 The GSRs in a District elect Delegates to speak on their behalf at the MA World Service Conference.